-The Web site for the Career Development Center is the main portal of entry for those seeking career assistance.
+The website for the Career Development Center is the main portal of entry for those seeking career assistance.
 Helpful assistance may be arranged depending on the need and location of the student or alumni.
-The Web site address is www.moody.edu/careerdevelopment.
+The website address is www.moody.edu/careerdevelopment.
 There is a great amount of helpful information to assist students and alumni in ministry/job transitions or if they are contemplating a change of employment.
-Some of the services are career counseling, self-assessment, career research, job-search skills, and job opportunities.
+We invite you to contact us if we may assist you in career counseling, self-assessment, career decision making, job-search skills, and job opportunities.